S-PScripts/unb/README.md

 3. The extensions that used Manifest v2 should be disabled.

 # Credits:
-- I'm not too sure but it's in the Titanium Network server (I'm banned from it)
+- I'm not too sure who made this exploit but it's in the Titanium Network server (I'm banned from it).
-- I know because someone forwarded the original exploit (it's called Deprescape)
+- I know what it is because someone forwarded the original exploit (it's called Deprescape).